NotSujanSharma/hidden-notes-backend/README.md

-# Anonymous Messaging API Documentation
+# Hidden Notes API Documentation

 ## Introduction
 This API enables users to register, log in, generate a unique link for receiving anonymous messages, submit anonymous messages, and retrieve their messages.
 It is secure, easy to use, and designed for seamless integration with frontend applications.